Enrique246/inspire2/README.md

 # Inspire
 ## Description
-Inspire is a social network that allows users to post, see other users' posts, and buy items in the marketplace.
-This app allows users to post what they are doing or what's on their mind with text-only in a quick and simple way.
+Inspire is a social network that allows users to create, browse products, and buy items in the marketplace.
+This app allows users to post new products in a quick and simple way.
 Users are also able to enter the marketplace, browse available items and purchase what they want.
 This application is integrated in [Stripe](https://stripe.com/) for easy payment.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)